gianlucaflaydner/movies-list/README.md

 ***Features***

-- Renders a list of top movies with title, release date, poster, and a short overview of the movie.
+- Renders a list of top movies with title, release date, rating, poster, and a short overview of the movie.
 - Utilizes TailwindCSS for styling with responsive layouts.
 - Uses Apollo server to create the GraphQL API.
 - Uses GraphQL for fetching data from the API.